Biocide:

 The toxicology is the same.

 It works by blocking an enzyme that is essential for fatty acid synthesis in microbes.
-This affects the microbe's cells and reproduction.
-It is very potent.

 Research has shown that triclosan can rapidly photodegrade into dioxin.